eltociear/website/src/lib/content/frameworks/en/implementation/adaptive-universal-basic-income/executive-summary-for-the-skeptic.md

 **AUBI's Adaptive Response**: The automation tax captures productivity gains from technological advancement and redistributes them to affected workers while creating economic incentives for socially valuable work that automation cannot replace—care, cultural preservation, and environmental stewardship.
 This approach allows societies to benefit from technological progress while managing transition costs.

 **Political Strategy**: Unlike traditional redistribution proposals, automation taxation targets companies already benefiting from public investments in education, infrastructure, and research that enabled their technological advantages.
 This creates political coalitions between displaced workers and taxpayers who funded the basic research underlying automation technologies.

+AUBI operates through two complementary tracks: a monetized Hearts economy supporting professional Community Providers, and a non-monetized Love Ledger recognizing traditional knowledge and community relationships that should never be commercialized.

 ### **Problem 3: Social Contract Breakdown and Democratic Instability**